 About Al-Anon Family Group Meetings

-At Al‑Anon Family Group meetings, the friends and family members of problem drinkers share their experiences and learn how to apply the principles of the Al‑Anon program to their individual situations.
+At Al‑Anon Family Group meetings, the friends and family members of alcoholics share their experiences and learn how to apply the principles of the Al‑Anon program to their individual situations.
 Younger family members and friends attend Alateen meetings.

 They learn that they are not alone in the problems they face, and that they have choices that lead to greater peace of mind, whether the drinker continues to drink or not.